MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize-Your-Device/Removable-Packages-Details/Microsoft-Windows-Media-Format.md

 ````

 ## Related Packages
-These packages collectively provide the functionality represented by the the [Media Feature Pack](https://learn.microsoft.com/en-us/windows/win32/wmdm/windows-media-device-manager-architecture).
+These packages collectively provide the functionality represented by the [Media Feature Pack](https://learn.microsoft.com/en-us/windows/win32/wmdm/windows-media-device-manager-architecture).
 There are dependencies between each of these packages.
-Although it is possible, it is not recommended to remove a subset of these packages.
+Although it's possible, it isn't recommended to remove a subset of these packages.

 - [Microsoft-Media-Foundation](/windows/iot/iot-enterprise/Optimize-Your-Device/Removable-Packages-Details/Microsoft-Media-Foundation)
 - [Microsoft-Windows-Media-Format](/windows/iot/iot-enterprise/Optimize-Your-Device/Removable-Packages-Details/Microsoft-Windows-Media-Format)
 - [Microsoft-Windows-Media-Streaming](/windows/iot/iot-enterprise/Optimize-Your-Device/Removable-Packages-Details/Microsoft-Windows-Media-Streaming)